How Community Acupuncture Restored Peace in a World of Pain

 Treating Pain With Conventional Medicine

 Ideally, we’d always treat pain the same way: identify and remove the cause.
 Unfortunately, it’s not that easy.
 Sometimes, we don’t know the cause of pain.
 Sometimes we know the cause but there’s little we can do about it.
 And sometimes, whether or not we know the cause, symptomatic pain relief is a priority (such as in the case of traumatic injuries, acute migraine, cancer-related pain, and surgical procedures).
+However, in some states medical marijuana is legalized.
+This means that people who might be experiencing chronic pain could potentially benefit from websites such as state side lansing.
+Medical marijuana is known to help ease pain symptoms so it may be worth contacting your doctor if you feel it might be helpful for your condition.

 Adverse Drug Reactions